Judi Donaghy: Biography

 Donaghy was born in Erlanger, Kentucky, and began her career as a folk singer.
 Upon hearing the Wolverines Big Band, she began to include jazz in her focus.
-She obtained her BM in Vocal Performance from the University of Nebraska and her masters in music education at the University of Minnesota.
+She obtained her BM in Vocal Performance from the University of Nebraska–Lincoln and her masters in music education at the University of Minnesota.
 She was an instructor and department head at McNally Smith College of Music starting in 1994.

 Her vocal group, The Girls, consists of Lori Dokken, Patty Peterson, Erin Schwab.

 Among the years, she has also worked with Yo Yo Ma, Carole King, Janis Siegel (of Manhattan Transfer fame), Debbie Duncan, Rhiannon, Julee Cruise, Garrison Keillor and Marilyn McCoo.
 She recently completed her 4th European tour with Voicestra.

 She has received acclaim from JAZZIZ Magazine for her songwriting, and from the Schubert Club, becoming the first non-classical performer to represent them.
 She has sung on more than 30 CDs to date, has performed as an on-air talent, and her original work has been covered by several local artists.
 She is the choral director at the Unity Christ Church in Golden Valley, Minnesota, and has given vocal master classes and clinics with Bobby McFerrin at the Omega Institute and the Stimmen Voice Festival in Basel, Switzerland.